g4s8/go-lifecycle/README.md

-Simple and flexible Go lifecycle manager library.

-It helps to confiigure and run multiple services within one application.
-It has components to manage application lifecycle, handle system signals to implement graceful shutdown, service state monitoring tools, health-check built-in service, and adapters for common scenarios (e.g. http server).

-In some aspects it's similar to github.com/uber-go/fx library but there are main differences:
- - it's not DI (dependency injection) containers, only lifecycle manager.
- - no reflection and magic inside, just static types.
- - flexible configuration for lifecycle manager and for each service if needed.
- - built-in healthcheck service monitoring tools.

-You can check `/examples` dir to see working code.
+Introducing a powerful and versatile Go library for managing the lifecycle of your applications!

+It is designed to be simple, yet flexible, giving you complete control over configuring and running multiple services within a single application.
+With built-in tools for monitoring service state, implementing graceful shutdowns, and conducting health checks, this library provides everything you need to ensure your application runs smoothly.

 [![CI](https://github.com/g4s8/go-lifecycle/actions/workflows/go.yml/badge.svg)](https://github.com/g4s8/go-lifecycle/actions/workflows/go.yml)
 [![GoDoc](https://godoc.org/github.com/g4s8/go-lifecycle?status.svg)](https://godoc.org/github.com/g4s8/go-lifecycle)

+## Key Features

+  - Simple and flexible Go lifecycle manager library.
+  - Components to manage application lifecycle, handle system signals for graceful shutdowns, and built-in health-check service.
+  - Adapters for common scenarios, such as HTTP servers.
+  - No reflection or magic behind the scenes, just static types.
+  - Flexible configuration options for both the lifecycle manager and each individual service.

+## How go-lifecycle Compares to Others

+While our library is similar in some aspects to the `github.com/uber-go/fx` library, there are several main differences:
+  - This library is not a DI container, only a lifecycle manager.
+  - This library uses only static types, without any reflection or magic behind the scenes.
+  - This library offers more flexibility in configuration options.

+## Get Started

+See [Usage](#Usage) examples below and check out the `/examples` directory to see it in action!

 ## Install